kadojs/kado/doc/guides/Introduction.md

 ## History

-Throughout the prototype and development process we released several very usable versions that accomplished just that.
+Throughout the prototype and development process, we released several very usable versions that accomplished just that.
 Less work for the developer, and more time spent preparing application code.
 Next, we learned that we could take this step even further by changing Kado from a packaged application into a collection